thefriendlybeasts/mr_pig/README.md

 - Minification and concatenation of JavaScript/CSS
 - Image optimization
 - CSS post-processing to removed unused CSS (Extremely helpful with frameworks like Bootstrap and Foundation) and add vendor prefixes
+- Deployments via Git (requires shell access to your server)